Synthetic Data Augmentation for Zero-Shot Cross-Lingual Question Answering: Results

 \paragraph{Unseen Languages}

-To measure the benefit of our approach on unseen languages (i.e. language not present in the synthetic data from MLQA/XQuAD), we test our models on three QA evaluation sets: PIAF (fr), KorQuAD and SQuAD-it (see Section~\ref{subsec:eval_sets}.
+To measure the benefit of our approach on unseen languages (i.e. not present in the synthetic data from MLQA/XQuAD), we test our models on three QA evaluation sets: PIAF (fr), KorQuAD and SQuAD-it (see Section~\ref{subsec:eval_sets}).
 The results are consistent with the previous experiments on MLQA and XQuAD.
-Our MiniLM\textsubscript{+synth+trans} model improved by more than 4 Exact Match points over its baseline, while XLM\textsubscript{+synth+trans} obtains a new state-of-the-art.
-Notably, our multilingual XLM\textsubscript{+synth+trans} outperforms CamemBERT on PIAF, while the later is a pure monolingual, in domain language model.
+Our MiniLM\textsubscript{+synth-trans} model outperforms its baseline by more than 4 Exact Match points, while XLM-R\textsubscript{+synth-trans} obtains a new state-of-the-art.
+Notably, our multilingual XLM-R\textsubscript{+synth-trans} outperforms CamemBERT on PIAF, even if the latter is a pure monolingual, in-domain language model.

+\paragraph{On the correlation between BLEU4 and QA scores} To measure the impact of the quality of the generated questions on the QA performance, we computed the Pearson correlation between the BLEU4 and the QA scores.
+The coefficient is equal to 0.65 ($p<.001$).
+When we observe the correlations grouping the samples w.r.t.~their language question (i.e. the rows in Table~\ref{tab:QG_MLQA_synth+trans}), we obtain: \emph{en 0.94; es 0.84; de 0.46; ar 0.36; hi 0.33; vi 0.73; zh 0.92}.
+We observe stronger correlation for languages with higher BLEU scores (i.e en \& zh), and lower for the Arab that had the lowest BLEU, indicating an impact on the final QA score in par to the quality of the synthetic questions.

+\paragraph{Differences with \citet{shakeri2020multilingual}} A very recent work has addressed multilingual QA with a very similar approach.
+However, we note a major difference in our respective experiments regarding the choice for the QA and QG models. \citet{shakeri2020multilingual} choose mBert for QA and T5-m for QG.
+We would like to emphasize that because T5-m significantly outperforms mBert it is not clear where the improvement comes from: is it due to the proposed approach, or simply from a distillation effect from T5-m to mBert?
+In our case, we deliberately used MiniLM \emph{for both QA and QG}: this allows a fairer investigation about the benefits of the proposed approach.

 \paragraph{Hidden distillation effect}